 Zuhura brings six years experience from the social enterprise and international development sectors with a particular focus on enabling individuals with expertise to become involved in creating change.
 She has worked in the UK, Mongolia and Mumbai, the latter at Dasra, a strategic philanthropy foundation which scales mid-range social-purpose organisations, readying them for investment.
 Zuhura joined Ashoka in December 2012 as the Ashoka Support Network Manager.

 Caroline Guyot, Partnerships Manager

 Caroline joined Ashoka in October 2012 to work on partnerships and strategy.
 She holds two Masters degrees: one in history and one in diplomacy.
 Her previous experiences include consulting for a an international microfinance organisation in South Africa, supporting the growth of a young social enterprise in London and analysing African politics for a London think tank.
 She particularly likes to take on challenging projects, having been the president of a not-for-profit organisation focusing on education in Morocco and undertaking a documentary film project in East Africa.

 Petya joined the Ashoka UK team as an ASN intern in March 2013.
-Prior to that she spent a gap year travelling around developing regions of the World, driven by her eagerness to learn more about the third sector and the role social entrepreneurs play in reshaping it.
+Prior to that she spent a gap year travelling around developing regions of the world, driven by her eagerness to learn more about the third sector and the role social entrepreneurs play in reshaping it.
 Petya’s former educational and professional background is in accounting and finance.
-However, she has always been extremely passionate about effecting social change.
-She is therefore very excited to be a part of the biggest international community of Changemakers™ at Ashoka!
+She has always been passionate about effecting social change and is excited to be a part of the biggest international community of changemakers at Ashoka.